Skip to main content

 Flower Description

-Silvery to dark purple; dense compact spikes 0.5-1 inch; early spring (March)
+Silvery to dark purple depending on species; dense compact spikes 0.5-1 inch (1-2.5 cm); early spring (often March)

 Foliage Description

-Dark green upper / blue-grey to silver-green underside; narrow; bicolor in wind
+Dark green upper surface and blue-grey to silver-green underside; narrow two-toned leaves; bicolor effect reveals in wind; evergreen to semi-evergreen

 Growing Conditions